UK TV review: Chernobyl

 There are TV shows that leave you gripping your arm rests and TV shows that leave you quivering with fear.
-Chernobyl, Sky and HBO’s new drama about the nuclear power plant disaster, is a TV show that leaves your hands so clammy with dread that you can’t grip anything.
+Chernobyl, Sky and HBO’s drama about the nuclear power plant disaster, is a TV show that leaves your hands so clammy with dread that you can’t grip anything.

-Written by Craig Mazin, the show thrusts us into a chaotic nightmare where the ground is shifting beneath everyone’s feet, in all senses of the word; while scientists try to diagnose what went wrong and how to fix it, politicians make the contaminated water even muddier than it already is, coming up with false truths, alternative facts and half lies to insist everything is ok.
+Written by Craig Mazin (whose CV also includes The Hangover Part II), the show thrusts us into a chaotic nightmare where the ground is shifting beneath everyone’s feet, in all senses of the word; while scientists try to diagnose what went wrong and how to fix it, politicians make the contaminated water even muddier than it already is, coming up with false truths, alternative facts and half lies to insist everything is ok.

 He’s joined by an excellent Paul Ritter, who plays Anatoly, the man in charge within the power plant, who refuses – despite very obvious evidence – that nothing is wrong.
 As men inside the building, and firefighters outside, are ordered to fix the problem, every step that sends unwitting humans into radioactive danger gets more painful to watch.
 Between the gainsaying denials and the political meeting that leaves people cheering Mikhail Gorbachev, it’s like an episode of The Thick of It, if The Thick of It were a horror movie.

-The horror is, of course, presented with stunning visuals, more ethereal and haunting than beautiful; director Johan Renck, who helmed Sky Atlantic’s The Last Panthers, as well as David Bowie’s Blackstar, composes each frame with grim details and sickening bursts of colour.
+The events are, of course, presented with stunning visuals, more ethereal and haunting than beautiful; director Johan Renck, who helmed Sky Atlantic’s The Last Panthers, as well as David Bowie’s Blackstar, composes each frame with grim details and sickening bursts of colour.
 “Do we have iodine tablets?” asks one nurse in the nearby hospital.
-“Why would we?” comes the reply, as the fire looms over the horizon in the background.
+“Why would we?” comes the reply, as the fire burns over the horizon in the background.